gextyr/powerbivisual_fullcalendar/README.md

     * It seems the viewport height is not yet set during the initial update/render cycle

 # Other Backlog/TODO
+* !!
+Add ability to sort by grouping (or other column?)
 * !
 The only required fields to render should be Title and Start
     * Currently, grouping and color are also required
     * Improvements need to be made to handle unset color and grouping fields first